 Snowflake Costs With Cost Intelligence Factor

-Snowflake pricing depends on how the following services are being utilized by the user:
+Snowflake pricing depends on how the user is utilizing the following services:

-These are a set of servers, together called a compute cluster, that can carry out operations like query execution and data loading.
-Snowflake offers the following set of computing clusters categorized by their sizes (the number of servers in the cluster):
+These are a set of servers called a compute cluster that can carry out operations like query execution and data loading.
+Snowflake offers the following set of computing clusters, categorized by their sizes (the number of servers in the cluster):

 Type# of servers